Paraone/boozies/README.md

 	An online multiplayer game.
 	Deployed at boozies.000webhost.com
 	Users and games stored in database
-	Create games GUI using react and pixi.js
+	Create games UI using react and pixi.js

+User Stories:

+	The user of this app is someone who enjoys mutiplayer games with friends.
+User is able to create an account and chat with friends.

 Special thanks to: